Aleph-Alpha/std/docs/v1/logger.md

 Parameters:

-- cfg: Configuration for the logger, including log level
+- cfg: Configuration for the logger, including log level, caller skip, and tracing options

 Returns: